Building a company worth working at

 The Haseko Group is continuously working to encourage the employment of persons with disabilities with the aim of realizing a workplace where persons with or without disabilities work together.

-Haseko Corporation established Haseko Systems, Inc. in 1991 as a special subsidiary.
-We obtained certification under the “special subsidiary system (group application)” in 2009, and have 185 persons with disabilities playing an active role in the Haseko Group (as of June 1, 2023).
+Haseko Corporation established Haseko Systems, Inc. in 1991 as a special subsidiary and obtained certification under the “related companies special system (group application)” in 2009.
+As of June 1, 2025, our employment rate of persons with disabilities is 2.54%.

 At work on Kashiwa Farm